 After a 1-1 start to the season, UMass Boston went undefeated over a two-month span, putting together 13-straight wins, including victories over NCAA Tournament sides MIT and Becker College.
 After seeing their winning streak come to an end at UMass Dartmouth, the Beacons closed out the regular season with eight wins in their last nine games-including their first-ever season sweep of the University of Southern Maine.
 The Beacons entered the LEC Tournament as the second seed and easily dispatched #7 Plymouth State University 77-63 and #3 University of Southern Maine 61-46.
 Facing off against top seed UMass Dartmouth on the Corsairs' home floor, UMass Boston orchestrated a fourth-quarter rally to earn their first-ever LEC Title (65-56) and first trip to the NCAA Tournament.
 In the NCAA Tournament, UMass Boston led St. Joseph's College of Maine for most of the contest, before ultimately falling 61-56.

-Baugh took over the program in August of 2015 and led UMass Boston to their second-most successful season in program history.
+Baugh took over the program in August of 2015 and led UMass Boston to their third-most successful season in program history.
 The Beacons finished 16-12 and earned upset wins over #3 Western Connecticut State University and #2 Keene State College in the Little East Conference Tournament to earn a spot in the LEC Championship Game for a second-consecutive season.

 Formerly the top assistant at Division Central Connecticut State University, Baugh is looking to take the Beacons to new heights.